-Here’s something for you to start your week with.
+Here’s something for you to start (or end) your week with.
 I hope it speaks to you.

-It resonates with me, and celebrates the same themes of Fortress of the Mind.
+It resonates with me, and celebrates some of the themes of Fortress of the Mind.

 It’s a poem by Sir Stephen Spender (1909-1995) entitled I Think Continually of Those Who Were Truly Great.
 Spender was among a group of Oxford poets who flourished in the 1930s.
 Among them were W.H.
 Auden and Louis MacNeice.